Who is a Pulmonologist?

 What is the workplace/work environment of Pulmonologist like?

-A pulmonologist either works in a hospital or a research firm.
+Individuals who opt for a career as a pulmonologist either work in a hospital or a research firm.
 In both the cases he or she works in a closed and clean environment.
 Being part of the medical field one has to be wearing clinical clothes as well in order to protect himself from any kind of infections caused through breathing or direct contact with a patient.

 Does Pulmonologist require travelling?

 As a pulmonologist one does not require to travel.
-A pulmonologist is required to work in a hospital, clinic or a medical research firm.
+Individuals who opt for a career as pulmonologists are required to work in a hospital, clinic or a medical research firm.
 The field does not require him or her to travel.

 The employment shift of a pulmonologist is full-time in nature.
 The duration is generally ranging between 40-45 hours a week.
 It often stretches depending on the workload on the individual.
 A pulmonologist has to take night shifts as he or she may need to be present for critical patients.
-A pulmonologist could also practice on his or her own.
+Individuals who opt for a career as a pulmonologist could also practice on his or her own.
 In that case the working hours will entirely depend on his or her preference and the client’s needs.

 The nature of employment of a pulmonologist is permanent.
 Any hospital or even a research based firm can hire him or her on a full-time basis.
-A pulmonologist can also work for himself or herself by setting one’s own clinic.
+Individuals who opt for a career as pulmonologists can also work for himself or herself by setting one’s own clinic.

 Presence in Geographical Area

-A pulmonologist mostly functions in an urban or semi-urban location.
+Individuals who opt for a career as a pulmonologist mostly function in an urban or semi-urban location.
 In rural areas if some incident occurs then a pulmonologist from the nearest town can be called for a visit or the patient is taken to the nearest pulmonologist if possible.

 Weekly Hours of Work